pskrillz/Realtime-English-To-Any-Language-Subtitle-Generator/README.md

 ---

-**🎉 Enjoy real-time Farsi translations!
-Perfect for Persian speakers wanting to enjoy English content with native subtitles.**
+**🎉 Enjoy real-time translations!
+Perfect for enjoying English content with subtitles in your preferred language.**